 Singal is eager throughout his piece to stress to his readers that young people who are exploring a trans identity might not be trans.
 Singal notes, “Some kids are dysphoric from a very young age, but in time become comfortable with their body.”
 With this, Singal is attempting to provide hope to parents that their child who says they’re trans might not be.
 He leaves enough doubt for you to consider gatekeeping your child’s identity.
 This is irresponsible.

-The field of “gender studies” is nothing short of a mass of internal contradictions.
+The field of “gender studies” is a mass of internal contradictions.
 We are simultaneously asked to believe that gender is a social construct which has nothing to do with biological sex, and also that it is absolutely imperative that people be allowed to change their biological sex to match their gender identity.
 We are told one minute that gender identity is something innate, part of a person’s very being, and then the next minute we are informed that gender identity is totally fluid and can change into something else at any given moment.
 How this latter claim can be reconciled with the movement’s insistence on performing irreversible surgical and hormonal procedures on prepubescent children is absolutely mystifying, to say the least.

 But the truth is that the transgender movement, as an ideology, has never been about rational analysis.
 It has always been about feelings.
 And the feeling that above all has been used to advance its agenda has always been compassion.